-Clean the projector's air filter or vents if they get dusty, or if you see a message telling you to clean them.
+Be sure to clean the projector's air filter or vents if they get dusty, or if you see a message telling you to clean them.

 1. Turn off the projector and unplug the power cord.

 2. Gently remove the dust using a small vacuum designed for computers or a very soft brush (such as a paintbrush).